The John Tracy Ellis

 Required Materials

-The online form with your information
+This online application form with your information (the form starts below these instructions).

-A statement from the chairman (or director of graduate studies) of the applicant’s department certifying that he or she has completed all the degree requirements for the doctorate except for the dissertation, and has received departmental approval to undertake work on a dissertation topic dealing with some aspect of the history of the Catholic Church.
+A statement from the chairperson (or director of graduate studies) of the applicant’s department certifying that he or she has completed all the degree requirements for the doctorate except for the dissertation, and has received departmental approval to undertake work on a dissertation topic dealing with some aspect of the history of the Catholic Church.

 A statement written by the applicant, not exceeding 1,000 words in length, describing the dissertation project and the way in which the award would be used to further its completion.

-Two sealed letters of recommendation from scholars familiar with the applicant’s work, one of whom must be his or her dissertation director.
+Two letters of recommendation from scholars familiar with the applicant’s work, one of whom must be his or her dissertation director.

 A sample chapter of the dissertation, or a segment thereof, not exceeding 25 pages.
-Please submit this via the online form as a PDF attachment.

 Submission Form

-Submission deadline: May 1, 2023
+Submission deadline: extended to May 1, 2024

 • Please check each box to acknowledge that you will have these materials submitted on your behalf.
 Full instructions are listed in the "Required Materials" section of this page.